 - It lacks a debugger.

-The last N64 emulator I'll recommend is RetroArch, which can emulate multiple game consoles like 3DO, Arcade, Atari (2600, 5200, 7800, Jaguar, Lynx, Falcon), Dreamcast, Game Boy, Game Boy Color/Advance, GameCube, N64, Nintendo Entertainment System, Nintendo DS/3DS, PS, etc.
+The last N64 emulator I'll recommend is RetroArch.
+Through downloading various cores, it can emulate multiple game consoles like 3DO, Arcade, Atari (2600, 5200, 7800, Jaguar, Lynx, Falcon), Dreamcast, Game Boy, Game Boy Color/Advance, GameCube, N64, Nintendo Entertainment System, Nintendo DS/3DS, PS, etc.

 At the same time, it almost runs on everything like Windows, Linux, MacOS, Android, iOS, Raspberry Pi, Apple TV, PS3, PSP, PS Vita, Wii, Wii U, Switch, etc.